 Stella Roederer grew up on a farm in North English, Iowa and holds a Bachelor’s degree in English and History, and a Master’s degree in Organizational Leadership, both from St. Ambrose University in Davenport, IA.
 She attended Drake Law School in Des Moines, IA and is licensed to practice law in Iowa.
-Stella focuses her practice in immigration law, low-conflict family law, estate planning, agricultural law, and is passionate about increasing access to the justice system through unbundled (limited scope) services.
+Stella focuses her practice in immigration law, low-conflict family law, agricultural law, and is passionate about increasing access to the justice system through unbundled (limited scope) services.
 At the root of Stella’s practice is people in their time of need.
 Whether it is guiding farm produces through USDA programs, assisting people through a VISA application with USCIS, creating estate plans, or empowering people to take charge of a divorce, Stella focuses on each client as a person of dignity worthy of respect.

 Prior to law school, Stella worked as a liaison between local non-profits and university students in Davenport, IA at St. Ambrose University.
 In this role, she was responsible for meeting with non-profits to build a mutual network of service.
 By understanding what needs were at the top of the non-profits’ priority lists, Stella was able to connect the students interested in service and social justice with non-profits.
 This provided a vital opportunity for students’ growth, as well as an opportunity of assistance for the non-profits in the area.